How Herman Melville worked from home

 Within these pages, readers gain incredible access to some of the most fascinating homes belonging to some of the most creative people in the world.
-The houses of talented people in the spheres of art, design, fashion, literature, music, and film, feature in this new publication, from Victor Hugo to Victor Horta; Frida Kahlo to George Frideric Handel; Le Corbusier to Lee Miller.
+The houses of talented people in the spheres of art, design, fashion, literature, music, and film, feature in this publication, from Victor Hugo to Victor Horta; Frida Kahlo to George Frideric Handel; Le Corbusier to Lee Miller.

 Some places stand as testaments to the fantastic wealth created by their creative successes, while others, such as Herman Melville’s house, underscore the disparity between the fortune he found in his lifetime and the exulted position his books hold in literature today.

 “Drawing on his private affliction, frustration, and inspiration, not to mention his unique experience as a seaman, Melville wrote what was to become one of the most revered novels in American history: Moby-Dick; or, The Whale,” the book explains.

 “He penned several other novels, short stories, and poems, but had a relatively unappreciated career, ending up as a full-time Customs House inspector in New York.
 From 1850 to 1863, Melville and his family lived at Arrowhead—their home and farm in Pittsfield, Massachusetts, in the Berkshires—which he named after Mohican relics he found while plowing its fields.
 The yellow clapboard farmhouse was home to Melville, his wife, Elizabeth, their four children, and other family members.
 Melville’s escape from the tumult was his second-floor study, with its dark wood desk and views of the Berkshires.”